 Anyway, I think that’s enough reminiscing.
 My main intention of this first blog post is to upload pictures of my most recent project.
 I bought a laser cutter from Aliexpress a few weeks ago.
 It took me about 6 hours to put it together including doing a few test runs.
 The learning curve isn’t that steep.
 Perhaps my background in assembling 3D printers contributed to this.

-It took about 2 -3 calibrations and a few pieces of waste wood that I managed to find the sweet spot where the machine could engrave with acceptable results.
-Eventually, I ended up laser engraving the Arabic alphabet for my my wife to put them up on sale at Toddlerkraf.
+It took about 2 -3 calibrations and a few pieces of waste wood when I managed to find the sweet spot where the machine could engrave with acceptable results.
+Eventually, I ended up laser engraving the Arabic alphabet for my wife to put them up on sale at Toddlerkraf.